libsdl-org/libtiff/doc/functions/libtiff.rst

     * - :c:func:`TIFFVTileSize`
       - returns the number of bytes in a row-aligned tile with *nrows* of data
     * - :c:func:`TIFFVTileSize64`
-      - returns the number of bytes in a row-alignedtile with *nrows* of data a :c:type:`uint64_t` number
+      - returns the number of bytes in a row-aligned tile with *nrows* of data a :c:type:`uint64_t` number
     * - :c:func:`TIFFWarning`
-      - library warning handler
+      - library-wide warning handling function printing to ``stderr``
     * - :c:func:`TIFFWarningExt`
+      - user-specific library-wide warning handling function that can be passed a file handle, which is set to the open TIFF file within ``libtiff``
+    * - :c:func:`TIFFWarningExtR`
-      - library warning handler printing to ``stderr`` and a file
+      - user-specific re-entrant library warning handling function, to which its TIFF structure is passed containing the pointer to a user-specific data object
     * - :c:func:`TIFFWriteBufferSetup`
       - sets up the data buffer used to write raw (encoded) data to a file
     * - :c:func:`TIFFWriteCheck`